pjpan/kaggle-Rain/README.md

 This averages the 61 predictions of the model 'v1' and saves it to the file `ens_submission_v1_61ave_mean.csv`.

 The individual predictions from the models 'v1' and 'v2' would place one 2nd/3rd in the competition.
 A straight average of the two solutions would be sufficient for 1st place.

+### difference between V1 and V2
+ hidden layers is different，other process  is same.